 Yesterday as I was walking through the olive grove I couldn’t help but notice all the new purple wildflowers that have popped this week.
-It seems that every few days a new color seems to dominate the land and I’ve been memorized by the sheer beauty and saturation all around me.
+It seems that every few days a new color seems to dominate our land and I’ve been mesmorized by the sheer beauty and wild colors all around me.
 Spring is such a magical time in Tuscany.

 I have a special affinity for the color purple in general, and on my plate.
 When it comes to our wellness, the color purple is your our ticket to healthy town!
 This particular pigment signifies the presence of anthocyanins, a type of antioxidant that combats inflammation, contributes to heart and brain health, while protecting and preventing a number of diseases.
 For instance, studies show that anthocyanins may aid in the prevention of mascular degeneration by protecting the eyes from free radical damage, increasing circulation and stabilizing collagen structures (which hold tissues together).